Arizona Asthma and Allergy Institute

 - Appointment Reminders: We may use and disclose your information to remind you of appointments.
-We may also mail you a reminder postcard for follow-up visits.
+We may communicate with you by any reasonable means to remind you of upcoming appointments.

 - Treatment Options: We may use your health information to inform you of treatment options or other health-related services which may be of interest to you.